mosmart/stat159/projects/stat159-fall2016-project1/README.md

 #### Setting up the file structure:

-The final file structure will look as follows:
+The file structure of the files used to create the paper is as follows:

         stat159-fall2016-project1/
             .gitignore